google/autocxx/README.md

 To try it out,

 * Fetch the code using git.
-* `cargo test -- --test-threads=1`.
+* `cargo test ---- --test-threads=1`.

 This will fetch a specific fork of bindgen (see the Cargo.toml for the repo and branch) and use that as the dependency.
 The same applies to cxx.

 At present, many of the tests fail, and thus the test run fails overall.
 Individual tests can be run, and some pass.

-More tests fail if they run in parallel, hence why you should use `cargo test -- --test-threads=1`.
+More tests fail if they run in parallel, hence why you should use `cargo test --all -- --test-threads=1`.

 # Directory structure